John A. Gotti

-John Angelo Gotti (born February 14, 1964) is an American former mobster who was the acting boss of the Gambino crime family from 1991 to 1999.
-Gotti became acting boss when the boss of the family, his father John Gotti, was sent to prison.
-The younger Gotti was himself imprisoned for racketeering in 1999, and between 2004 and 2009 he was a defendant in four racketeering trials, each of which ended in a mistrial.
+John Angelo Gotti (born February 14, 1964) is an American former mobster who was the acting boss of the Gambino crime family from 1992 to 1999.
+He became acting boss when the boss of the family, his father John Gotti, was sent to prison.
+The younger Gotti was imprisoned for racketeering in 1999, and between 2004 and 2009 he was a defendant in four racketeering trials, each of which ended in a mistrial.
 In January 2010, federal prosecutors announced that they would no longer seek to prosecute Gotti for those charges.

 Early life

-Gotti was born in the Queens borough of New York City on February 14, 1964, to Italian-American mobster, John Gotti and Victoria DiGiorgio Gotti, whose father was of Italian descent, and mother was of half-Italian half-Russian ancestry.
+John Angelo Gotti was born in Queens, New York City on February 14, 1964, to American mobster John Gotti and Victoria DiGiorgio Gotti, whose father was of Italian descent, and mother was of half-Italian half-Russian (Jewish) ancestry.
 Gotti was raised in a two-story house in Howard Beach, New York, with his four siblings, which include sisters Victoria Gotti, and Angel, and brothers Frank and Peter.
 Angelo Ruggiero was his godfather and middle namesake, whom he and his siblings considered an uncle.
 Gotti attended New York Military Academy in his youth.

 After graduating school, Gotti's father helped him start a trucking business, Samson Trucking Company, and after the business failed, helped him get a position in the Carpenters Union.